 It often costs thousands to just get going with the absolute basics; a camera and a lens.
 Beyond that, a seemingly endless supply of add-ons and accessories exists to pimp out your gear collection.
 There are many practical items to choose from, but not all will benefit the average photographer.

-Here's 10 practical accessories under $100 that would be at home in your camera bag, and may even improve your photography.
+Here are 10 practical accessories for under $100 that would be a welcome addition to any camera bag, and might even improve your photography!

 The handy rocket blower is an accessory no photographer should be without.
 With any detachable camera lens system, it is inevitable that dust will eventually make it's way inside the camera body and onto your precious sensor.